LI-JIANSHU/python_theano_test/README.md

-Some test of symbolic functions using python theano
+Some tests of symbolic functions using python theano.
+Some tests of python optimization functionalities.